-1. Cover Page & Title Page - Appendix I
+- 1. Cover Page & Title Page Appendix I

-2. Bonafide Certificate - Appendix II
+- 2. Bonafide Certificate Appendix II

-3. Declaration - Appendix III
+- 3. Declaration Appendix III

-4. Acknowledgement
+- 4. Acknowledgement

-5 Abstract/Executive summary
+- 5. Abstract/Executive summary

-6 Table of Contents - Appendix IV
+- 6. Table of Contents Appendix IV

-7 Chapters
+- 7. Chapters

-8 Lists of Tables
+- 8. Lists of Tables

-9 Lists of Figures (if any)
+- 9. Lists of Figures (if any)

-10. List of Symbols, Abbreviations and Nomenclature (if any)
+- 10. List of Symbols, Abbreviations and Nomenclature (if any)

-11. Appendices (Code print out)
+- 11. Appendices (Code print out)

-12. References - Appendix V
+- 12. References Appendix V

-The table and figures shall be introduced in the appropriate places. d.
-Internship d.
-Internship The student shall
+The table and figures shall be introduced in the appropriate places.

+d.
+Internship

-The student shall undergo 15 days internship in the end of II semester.
+The student shall undergo 15 days internship at the end of the II semester.